Programmer25X/Treasure-Hunter-Console-Game/README.md

 - **Computational Thinking**: Utilised computational methods including *decomposition, abstraction and visualisation*
 - **Testing & Debugging**: Throughout the development process, I had to continuously debug and test the source code and handle any warnings or errors
 - **Documentation**: Produced thorough documentation throughout the entire planning, design, implementation, testing and evaluation phases
+- **C++ Programming, Object-Oriented Programming (OOP) & Event Driven Programming (EDP)**: Developed my proficiency and understanding of the C++ programming language and object-oriented programming paradigm, enabling me to successfully implement: event listeners, by using conditional statements, in-game entities; game mechanics and systems

 ----